On the superposition principle and non-linear response in spin glasses: A phenomenological approach based on the Hamming distance

+where the $-$ sign pertains to TRM experiments and $+$ sign to ZFC experiments.
 The log of the time at which $S(t,\tw;H)$ peaks, $\log \teff_H$,\footnote{Here, and all over the text, $\log$ is the natural logarithm; otherwise, the logarithmic basis is explicitly indicated, \textit{i.e. $\log_2$}.} is thus a measure of $\varDelta_\mathrm{max}$.
-The activation energy is set approximately by the maximum barrier height reached in the waiting time $\tw$:
+The activation time is set approximately by the maximum barrier height reached in the waiting time $\tw$:

 where $\tau_0$ is an exchange time of the order of $\hbar/k_B T_\text{g}$, and $\varDelta_\mathrm{max}(t=0,\tw;H)$ is the highest barrier created by the growth of $\xi(t=0,\tw;H)$ in the time $\tw$.